-With his successful track record, James has successfully grown the business to over 70 employees in just twelve years, with customers throughout the world.
+With his successful track record, James has successfully grown the business to over 150 employees with customers throughout the world.
 James’ expertise is regularly sought in utility strategic planning and enterprise solutions.

 Prior to founding Util-Assist, James held senior leadership positions at utility solution companies.
 In these roles, James managed the implementation of Ontario’s first smart meter project and successfully navigated retail and utility customers through Ontario deregulation.